-- 6. Restart the network: - # systemctl restart network
+- 6. Restart the network (if the command fails, check your configuration for errors; you may also have to kill any running dhclient processes): - # systemctl restart network

 Expected result:

 - 1. The system should still be reachable via eth0. - 2.
 Interface eth1 should be up with out having an IP address configured.